 wait builtins do not accept jobspec arguments.
 They must be supplied process IDs.

-bg - Resume the suspended job jobspec in the background
+bg - Resume the suspended job jobspec in the

 cron - Daemon to execute scheduled commands